The Ready and Easy Way to Establish a Free Commonwealth

 The Ready and Easy Way to Establish a Free Commonwealth was a political tract by John Milton published in London at the end of February 1660.
 The full title is "The readie & easie way to establish a Free Commonwealth, and the excellence therof compar'd with the inconveniences and dangers of readmitting kingship in this nation.
 The author J[ohn] M[ilton]".
 In the tract, Milton warns against the dangers inherent in a monarchical form of government.
 A second edition, published in March 1660, steps up the prophetic rhetoric against a monarchy.
+The book can be seen as an expression of Milton's own antimonarchism.

 Background

 The 1650s took their toll on Milton, and he was already in a declining state, beginning with his wife dying during the birth of their third daughter and their son dying later in that year.
 As the years progressed, his blindness overtook him and he was alone.
 Matters were further complicated for Milton by the death of Cromwell in 1658 and the end of the English Commonwealth.
 The work was a final plea to try to stop the restoration of a monarchy while Milton promoted the establishment of a Republic.
 However, this resulted only in his being ignored and mocked.

 Milton began writing a pamphlet during early February 1660 while the Rump Parliament was in session with the support of General George Monck.
 It seemed certain that Monck would put forth a republican form of government that Milton supported but various complications divided Monck from the Parliament during this time.
 On 21 February, Monck forced Parliament to readmit members that were purged in December 1648 and it seemed certain that the Commonwealth would stay in power.
 The tract was written to persuade those who still thought that a monarchy would serve as a better form of government than the one Monck was setting into motion.

 This was not to happen, and when Milton published his pamphlet The Readie and Easie Way in late February, it was only one month before the Restoration would reestablish a monarchy.
 By March 1660, Parliament enacted various laws which forced pledges to the defence of the king and all connections with the Commonwealth were dissolved.
 This was compounded by laws that allowed royalists who may have supported the Parliament during the Civil War to be granted the right to vote shortly before the Long Parliament was dissolved.
 Monck did not allow the republicans under his command to stand in the way of an establishment of a monarchy, and he eventually allowed the king to return.
 This prompted Milton to publish a second edition of The Readie and Easie Way at the beginning of April 1660.